 Flying with babies and children to New York

-If you’re flying with babies and children to New York, it is useful to prepare as well as possible.
+If you’re flying with babies and children to New York, it’s useful to prepare as well as possible.
 How to deal with booking tickets for your children?
 Are there any special arrangements or discounts?
 What do you need to bear in mind during the flight?
 And, what are the transportation options from the airport?
 Below, you’ll find my personal advice with answers to all these questions.
-So don’t worry about the flight and start thinking about what to do with kids in New York.

 Flying to New York with babies and children up to 2 years

 Flying with a baby is always a challenge, especially if it’s a long flight.
 Airlines charge the full price if you book a separate seat for your baby.
 If you keep them on your lap, the ticket will cost around 10% of the adult fare.
 Most of the flights to New York are fully booked, so you can’t just assume the seat next to you will be empty.

 Special seats for babies and children